 I am a Ph.D.
-Candidate in my sixth year at the University of California San Diego studying behavioral and experimental economics.
-My research uses laboratory experiments to examine how people make choices in controlled environments in order to understand how they think and make decisions in the world.
+Candidate on the Job Market in 2025-2026 at the University of California San Diego.
+My research uses controlled laboratory experiments to examine how people make choices in controlled environments in order to better understand how they think and make decisions.

-My research interests generally involve asking about how people think about other people in strategic settings.
-I have projects studying how people form and update beliefs about cheating in games, how people bargain in the presence of strategic messaging, and whether or not people choose to paternalistically intervene in others' choices when they have better information than those others.
-I have also studied failures of probabilistic reasoning and have interests in strategic sophistication.
+My interests most often involve questions about how people think about other people in strategic settings.
+My job market paper (linked below) studies how people behave in environments that they suspect may be manipulated by others, where deducing if that is the case involves an interaction of statistical and strategic reasoning.
+I have also studied how people bargain in the presence of strategic messaging, and whether or not people choose to paternalistically intervene in others' choices when they have better (or worse) information than those others.
+In the individual decision making space, I have also studied how cognitive biases (in particular, anchoring and insufficient adjustment) can lead to errors in most-likely event prediction.

-In my free time, I like to play tennis, rock climb, and meet with friends for board games.
+In my free time, I like to play tennis, rock climb, and meet with friends for board games (putting my ability to predict how people think and behave to the test!).
 I am also an avid poker player, escape room aficionado, and musical theater enthusiast.

 My CV is available here.